 Perhaps these explanations demonstrate why the unique historical context of a given country plays a role in when that country might be most amenable to having a woman lead.
 Notable contemporary examples include fragile post-war countries, such as Liberia with Ellen Johnson-Sirleaf; post-reunification Germany with Angela Merkel; the Korean peninsula as it considers reunification, with Park Geun-hye; and countries emerging from the shadow of harsh dictatorships or suppressive regimes, such as Chile with Michelle Bachelet.
 If these findings are true at the national leader level, perhaps nations, when given the opportunity, will elect female leaders in times of particularly intense social strife and conflict.
 Certainly this appears to be a common theme in the female national leadership examples presented above.
-Moreover, the complexity and risk of failure that accompanies these environments may make people more open to seeing a woman as an effective leader in such settings.33
+Moreover, the complexity and risk of failure that accompanies these environments may make people more open to seeing a woman as an effective leader in such settings.

-The mere presence of a woman in a key leadership position has the power to inspire a new generation of participation and inclusion.
 Still another point of evidence for why women perform well in diverse settings is that their gender role is symbolic of change, therefore empowering other groups that had been previously disenfranchised or marginalized.
-Field studies have shown that the mere presence of a woman in a key leadership position has the power to inspire a new generation of participation and inclusion in key economic areas.34 This symbolic representation of change, coupled with real shifts in the policy agenda, has the potential to mobilize inclusion in societies that were otherwise constrained.
+Field studies have shown that the mere presence of a woman in a key leadership position has the power to inspire a new generation of participation and inclusion in key economic areas.
+This symbolic representation of change, coupled with real shifts in the policy agenda, has the potential to mobilize inclusion in societies that were otherwise constrained.
 We offer these plausible explanations so as to expand the discussion on the role of gender, diversity, and leadership rather than to suggest that these are the only plausible explanations.
 The scientific inquiry related to this research still has room for further questioning.